ai-cfia/dev-rel-docs/adr/003-database-choice.md

 ## Executive Summary

-This ADR details our thought process regarding our database system choice and highlights the factors influencing this choice.
-We considerd MySQL, Microsoft SQL Server, and PostgreSQL, ultimately opting for PostgreSQL because of its robust features, scalability, and suitability for our specific needs thanks to its pgvector extension.
+This ADR details our thought process regarding our database system's choice and highlights the factors influencing this choice.
+We considered MySQL, Microsoft SQL Server, and PostgreSQL, ultimately opting for PostgreSQL because of its robust features, scalability, and suitability for our specific needs thanks to its pgvector extension.

 ## Context
 Today, effective data management is crucial to CFIA's AI Lab as we manage enormous amounts of information, requiring a database management system (DBMS).
 This choice is vital to ensure the security of sensitive data, offer high performance and scalability, support data analysis,facilitate collaboration between teams, and reduce operational costs.